Entze/frost/.github/instructions/zig.instructions.md

 - **Use `anytype` parameters** with comptime interface checking
 - **Explicit switch statements** for dispatch
 - Zig's comptime provides better alternatives than function pointers

-## Compile-Time vs Runtime Bounds

-### When to Use Compile-Time Bounds

-- Size is fixed by design (e.g., cryptographic block size)
-- Buffer sizes are known constants
-- Working with fixed-size protocols
-- Maximum performance is critical
-- **Advantages:** Strongest safety, verified by compiler, zero overhead, optimal codegen
-- **Disadvantages:** Less flexible, requires size known at compile-time, potential code bloat

-### When to Use Runtime Bounds

-- Size comes from user input or external source
-- Need to handle variable-length data
-- Writing library code with flexible APIs
-- Size is data-dependent
-- **Advantages:** More flexible, handles dynamic sizes, more reusable
-- **Disadvantages:** Requires validation, small overhead, must document max limits

-### Hybrid Approach (Recommended)

-- **Public APIs:** Runtime bounds for flexibility
-- **Internal implementation:** Compile-time bounds for safety and performance
-- **Document maximum limits** for runtime bounds
-- **Validate at API boundaries**
-- **Use compile-time sized buffers internally** when possible

 ## References